Your call to a local Social Security office may be picked up by someone who can't help

 "If it's someone else's office, the jurisdiction is someone else's," she said.
 "You can't take action on it because your office does not have the ability to clear that claim.
 You have to refer it over to the servicing office, which is what the member of the public thought they were doing.
 So, it gets a little bit cumbersome."

-A spokesperson for the agency refuted the claim that callers are getting routed to offices that can't help.
+A spokesperson for the agency rebutted the claim that callers are getting routed to offices that can't help.

 "All SSA field offices are equipped to handle inquiries and resolve issues for callers, irrespective of where a caller lives or where their case originated," the spokesperson said in a statement.
 "SSA staff across the country have access to the necessary systems and information to assist with a wide range of Social Security matters."